brianadams2337/containerstore-demo/.changeset/easy-zebras-stand.md

 '@scayle/storefront-application-nuxt': patch
 ---

-**\[UI\]** Updated `SFPopover.vue` component to use transparent borders instead of margins for positioning the popover content.
-This prevents the hover state from flickering when moving the cursor between the trigger element and the popover content.
+**\[UI\]** Addressed an issue where using margins to position the `SFPopover.vue` content created a gap that would cause the hover state to flicker.
+The component now uses transparent borders instead, which closes the gap and provides a stable hover experience.